AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 The directory is the cited source.

-Engines cite Clutch, DesignRush, or G2 as the authoritative source on the question.
-The team's site is the actual subject.
+Engines cite Clutch, DesignRush, G2, marketplaces, or listicles as the authoritative source.
+The company's own site is the actual subject, but it is not structured as the best answer.

 The platform vendor is the cited source.